strawberrysunset/noveria/README.md

 - Import/export your portfolio in case you lose it or want to share it.
 - Get the latest crypto news (powered by CoinTelegraph).
 - High frequency data refreshing to ensure you are continually provided the latest prices.
-- Re-focusing the window automatically updates the application.
+- Re-focusing the window automatically refreshes the application.
 - Your portfolio data persists across browser sessions (providing you have not disabled cookies/caching).

 #### Noveria is proud to be an open-source project.
 Any issues or feature requests can be created at [the repo](https://github.com/strawberrysunset/noveria/).